dmuratov-als/shell-link-checker/README.md

 # Shell link checker
 Website broken link checking shell script based on **Wget** and **curl**.
 The script consists of two one-liners (sort of) to be edited _ad hoc_, copied and pasted into the terminal, and run consecutively.

-Most probably, one will need to fine-tune Wget and curl (such as set timeouts, handle HTTP or SSL errors, etc.) with options (consult the respective MAN pages) to get an adapted behavior.
+Most probably, one will need to fine-tune Wget and curl (such as specify credentials, set timeouts, include / exclude files, paths or domains, mimic a browser, handle HTTP or SSL errors, etc.) with options (consult the respective MAN pages) to get an adapted behavior.

 ## Features
-- Broken link checking
+- Broken link checking, incl. webmanifest/browserconfig parsing
 - Email checking
-- Website/webpage data collection (TITLE/og:title/og:description extraction, absolute, mailto: and tel: links, etc.)
+- Data collection (TITLE/META description/og:title/og:description extraction; absolute, mailto and tel links; etc.)
 - Custom term search (useful for checking for soft 404s, etc.)

 ## Prerequisites
 - zsh
-- wget compiled with the "debug" feature and PCRE/PCRE2 support
+- wget compiled with the "debug" support
-- curl (preferably 7.67.0 or newer)
+- curl 7.75.0 or newer
-- GNU grep (with PCRE/PCRE2 support, the same as with wget)
 - GNU awk
-- GNU coreutils
 - xmllint
 - host
+- shell utilities (du, grep, mkdir, mv, rm, sort, tail, wc)
-- pkill
+- numfmt
 - zstd (optional)

 ![Screenshot](/broken-links.jpg)